ulsmith/cerberus-cli/README.md

 ```

 **Help**
-Shows various infomraiton on commands and such
+Shows various information on commands and such

 ```bash
 cerberus-cli -h